Lifelessdice/PlantSprout-backend/README.md

-# mqtt-proxy-server
+# PlantSprout-backend
-A simple MQTT proxy server
+A backend server